Ray Martine

-Raymond Isaacs (6 October 1928 – 19 June 2002), who performed as Ray Martine, was a British comedian, especially on television in the 1960s and early 1970s.
+Raymond Isaacs (6 October 1928 – 19 June 2002), who performed as Ray Martine, was an English comedian, especially on television in the 1960s and early 1970s.

 Life and career

-He was born to Jewish parents in London, and underwent national service in the RAF before spending time in the United States, where he heard the patter and one-liners of American comedians.
+He was born to Jewish parents in London, and served his national service in the Royal Air Force before spending time in the United States, where he heard the patter and one-liners of American comedians.
 On returning to England, he worked in the clothing trade, and performed as an amateur comedian in London pubs in the late 1950s and early 1960s.
 His style was "waspish...[and] uncompromising about problems he had faced arising from his sexuality and Jewishness".
 He was spotted by television journalist Daniel Farson, who booked him to appear in the East End pub he owned, the Waterman's Arms, alongside performers Rex Jameson (Mrs Shufflewick) and Queenie Watts.